-- (a) Principal and interest payment delinquencies; - (b) Non-payment related defaults; - (c) Unscheduled draws on debt service reserves reflecting financial difficulties; - (d) Unscheduled draws on credit enhancements reflecting financial difficulties; - (e) Substitution of credit or liquidity providers or their failure to perform; - (f) Adverse tax opinions or events affecting the tax-exempt status of the Bonds; - (g) Modifications to rights of bondholders; - (h) Bond calls; - (i) Defeasances; - (j) Release, substitution or sale of property securing repayment of the Bonds; or - (k) Rating changes.
+- (a) Principal and interest payment delinquencies; - (b) Non-payment related defaults; - (c) Unscheduled draws on debt service reserves reflecting financial difficulties; - (d) Unscheduled draws on credit enhancements reflecting financial difficulties; - (e) Substitution of credit or liquidity providers, or their failure to perform; - (f) Adverse tax opinions or events affecting the tax-exempt status of the Bonds; - (g) Modifications to rights of bondholders; - (h) Bond calls; - (i) Defeasances; - (j) Release, substitution or sale of property securing repayment of the Bonds; or - (k) Rating changes.

 SECTION 6.
-Electronic Format and Identifying Information.
-All documents provided to the MSRB pursuant to this Disclosure Certificate shall be in electronic format as prescribed by MSRB and shall be accompanied by identifying information as prescribed by the MSRB.
+Identifying Information.
+All documents provided to the MSRB pursuant to this Disclosure Certificate shall be accompanied by identifying information as prescribed by the MSRB.